akirilenko200/data_eng_AlexKirilenko/README.md

 **Hadoop** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AlexKirilenko/tree/master/hadoop)]: Deployed a Hadoop cluster using Google Cloud Platform and explored the main components of Hadoop ecosystem, including HDFS, YARN and Hive.
 Extracted and transformed the 2016 world development index data using Hive and Zeppelin notebook.
 Performed an analysis of the data using Hive query language and compared the performance of different optimizations, including the columnar data format (Parquet) and hive partitions.
 The project is distributed as a Zeppelin notebook.

 ## Highlighted Projects
 **Machine Learning Models For Power Systems**: Researched and implemented machine learning models to solve problems in the area of power systems.
 Examples include time series forecasting implemented using LSTM neural networks and estimation of reliability indices using regression forests.

-## Professional Experiences

-**Software Developer, Jarvis (2021-present)**: Designed and implemented various software projects and server-side applications following Scrum project development methodology.
-Gained hands-on development experience with Java, SQL and Linux, and project lifecycle management and deployment using Git, Docker and Maven.

-**Graduate Research Assistant, University of Saskatchewan (2017-2021)**: Collaborated with other research lab members on delegated parts of research proposals, grant applications and research project reports.
-Assisted as a reviewer of conference papers.
-Helped to organize and host of the workshops and seminars.
-Performed literature review and market research of various power system technologies and applications.
-Developed and implemented numerical and statistical models for the simulation of the impact of renewable energy on power system operation.

-## Education
-**University of Saskatchewan (2017-2021)**, Master of Science, Electrical and Computer Engineering
-- GPA: 3.7/4.0

 ## Miscellaneous